 Eric Estrada

-Eric serves as photographer, support crew, and pacer for the Ice Run, documenting the journey while running alongside it.
+Eric serves as photographer, support crew, and pacer for the run, documenting the journey while running alongside it.

 A lifelong runner who has raced on almost every continent in the harshest conditions, he brings experience, endurance knowledge, and steady presence to the team.